moggieuk/Happy-Hare/doc/configuration.md

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) Toolhead Loading & Unloading

+> [!IMPORTANT]
-This section controls the module responsible for loading filament into and unloading from the extruder/toolhead.
-There are many options and the notes below and in the file explain the options already.
-Note that the default of synchronized loading and non-synchronized unloading is recommended.
+> This section controls the module responsible for loading filament into and unloading from the extruder/toolhead and thus is probably one of the most important sections to get right.
+These settings ineract with each other so you should not guess, instead refer to the picture before and make sure you set accordingly.

+Consult this illustration of a typical toolhead or table to determine these dimensions. `toolhead_extruder_to_nozzle` must always be set accurately.
+It is a fixed distance based on your extruder and hotend and should not be tuned (use `toolhead_ooze_reduction` to tune out oozing of filament after the load).
+If you have a toolhead sensor then you also need to specify `toolhead_sensor_to_nozzle`.
+In practive this is often best performed by placing a fragment of filament at the extruder gears and "extruding" 1mm at a time until the toolhead sensor triggers.
+If you have a pre-extruder or "entry" sensor then you must also specify the distance from when this sensor triggers to the extruder (gears) entrance.
+The `toolhead_homing_max` determines the maximum distance from the extruder entrance to advance filament to home to the toolhead sensor - make sure this is a little larger than actually required to compensation for previous inaccuracies that may have occured.
+To further increase reliability, when unloading the `toolhead_unload_safety margin` is added to every theoretical move distance.
+Typically 5mm-10mm is sufficient.
+The starting value for `toolhead_ooze_reduction` shoud be `0` but as you tune printing you may increase it to reduce total loading distance to reduce blobs on the purge tower.

 Read about the loading and unloading sequences [here](https://github.com/moggieuk/Happy-Hare#---filament-loading-and-unloading-sequences).

+> [!TIP]
+> Once Happy Hare is loaded you can use `MMU_STATUS SHOWCONFIG=1` to describe in english what you have configured for loading and unloading sequences.
+After changing a config value (see how to use `MMU_TEST_CONFIG` for runtime changes) you can run again to see the impact of the change.
+Note that this also works for dynamic changes to sensors: e.g. if you disable your toolhead sensor via Mainsail, you will be able to see the fallback approach that Happy Hare is configured to do

 ```yml
 # Default toolhead loading and unloading ----------------------------------------------------------------------------------